stefbowerman/z-theme/src/scripts/slate/README.md

 ### Breakpoints

-Attaches a single method to `slate.breakpoints` to make working with breakpoints in javascript easier.
+Functions attached to `slate.breakpoints` to make working with breakpoints in javascript easier.
 Also triggers a window event anytime a breakpoint is crossed.

 ##### `slate.breakpoints.getBreakpointMinWidth`